Give a unique gift this holiday with DIY fabric covered picture frames. Follow this easy tutorial using thrifted frames and boho fabric.

 Finish off by adding a piece of pretty craft paper in the middle or a picture!

 One frame takes about ten minutes to make.
-I love that you customize this by using different fabric and paper.
+I love that you customize this by using different fabrics and papers.
 Isn’t it such a sweet gift?